Electromagnetic Signals of Inelastic Dark Matter Scattering: Introduction

-Elastic WIMP recoils of light particles typically deposit $\sim v^2 m_\chi \sim 10 \,\ev$ of energy \cite{Essig:2011nj,Essig:2015cda,Essig:2017kqs}.
-Such small energies are currently observable with precision experiments with small target masses \cite{Barak:2020fql,Aguilar-Arevalo:2019wdi} or large targets at the expense of less background rejection \cite{Akerib:2017uem,Ren:2018gyx,Aprile:2019xxb}.
-Inelastic scatters of $\kev$ energies allows one to consider limits in energy ranges of the experiment where one can properly fiducialize, including in the current world-leading xenon experiments \cite{Fu:2017lfc,Akerib:2017uem,Aprile:2020tmw}.
-In this paper, we shall show that ongoing experiments are sensitive to thermal relics through their inelastic scattering.
-Recently, the XENON1T collaboration has reported an excess of electron recoil events \cite{Aprile:2020tmw}.
-We shall see that the scenarios we shall consider provide possible explanations to this excess and predict future testable experimental consequences.

 The layout of this paper is as follows: in Sec.~\ref{sec:modelspace}, we present the parameter space of the model in question.
-In Secs.~\ref{sec:universe}-\ref{sec:earth}, we consider various possible sources of excited states, including the early universe, the Sun, and the Earth, the resulting implications of these states in direct detection experiments.
-We consider other terrestrial and astrophysical signatures, and make a connection to the 3.5 keV line observed from nearby galaxies and galaxy clusters as well as future laboratory experiments.
-Finally, we conclude in Sec.~\ref{sec:discussion}.
+In Secs.~\ref{sec:universe}-\ref{sec:earth}, we consider three possible sources of excited states: the early universe, the Sun, and the Earth, and study the implications of these states in direct detection experiments.
+We discuss current bounds and future signatures in laboratory and astrophysical observations; and we conclude in Sec.~\ref{sec:discussion}.